 Charles K. Blandin Foundation -- the formal name of Blandin Foundation -- is a private foundation based in Grand Rapids, Minnesota.
 We are Minnesota’s largest rural-based and rural-focused foundation.

 We are guided by terms of the will of founder Charles K. Blandin, who passed away in 1958 following distinguished careers in education, publishing and paper-making, including owning the Blandin Paper Company in Grand Rapids.
 Upon his death, Mr. Blandin wished that his assets be used to strengthen rural communities, especially the Grand Rapids area.

 To accomplish this vision, Mr. Blandin established the foundation in 1941.
-At that time, Mr. Blandin also established the Charles K. Blandin Residuary Trust, a legally separate entity responsible for investing and growing the assets of the endowment and the principal source of funds for the Foundation’s charitable activities.
+The Charles K. Blandin Residuary Trust was established in 1958 as a legally separate entity responsible for investing and growing the assets of the endowment and the principal source of funds for the Foundation’s charitable activities.